All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Changes in Blood Sugar

 MOTS-c improves insulin sensitivity and glucose uptake.
 For most people, this is a benefit.
-However, individuals already on blood sugar-lowering medications (metformin, insulin, sulfonylureas) should be aware that MOTS-c could potentially enhance these drugs' effects, leading to lower-than-expected blood sugar levels .
+But individuals already on blood sugar-lowering medications (metformin, insulin, sulfonylureas) should be aware that MOTS-c could potentially enhance these drugs' effects, leading to lower-than-expected blood sugar levels .
 Monitor your glucose closely if you take diabetes medications and discuss MOTS-c with your prescribing physician.

 Increased Sweating During Exercise